18F/data-act-pilot/docs/INSTALL.md

 1. Clone the project repository from GitHub to your local environment:

         $ git clone git@github.com:18F/data-act-pilot.git
-    **note:** if you don't have a GitHub account and want to get a read-only version of the code, use this command instead:
+    **Note:** if you don't have a GitHub account and want to get a read-only version of the code, use this command instead:

         $ git clone git://github.com/18F/data-act-pilot.git